 The probability of occupancy of sculpin species at a typical site increased from 3% in 2001 to >80% in 2006 to 2008, decreased to 55% in 2009 and increased in 2010 (68%) and 2011 (83%).
 Occupancy in the fall declined following the flow regime change from 83% in 2011 to 31% to 46% in 2014 to 2018.
+Occupancy of sculpin species increased to 69% in 2019.

 As sampling protocols were relatively consistent from 2001 to 2008, these results suggest a substantial change in sculpin species abundance during this period.
 Reasons for the increase in sculpin abundance (2001-2008) are unknown.
 Typically during boat electroshocking surveys, the electrical field does not attract sculpin species to the water surface.
 This means that most sculpin species observed in the MCR are usually at depths greater than 1.0 m.
 Observations or captures made at these depths are influenced by water surface visibility, water clarity, netter efficiency, and water velocity.
-A preliminary review of habitat data recorded at the time of sampling (Appendix B, Table B3) did not indicate poorer observational conditions during any particular study year.
+A review of habitat data recorded at the time of sampling (Appendix B, Table B3) did not indicate poorer observational conditions during any particular study year.

-Occupancy estimates for sculpin species declined starting after 2011, with the largest declines in 2014 and 2015, but it is not known if this was caused by the flow regime change.
+Occupancy estimates for sculpin species declined after 2011, with the largest declines in 2014 and 2015, but it is not known if this was caused by the flow regime change.
 The large increase in occupancy between 2001 and 2008 occurred during the same general flow regime at Revelstoke Dam.
 Most of the decrease in occupancy occurred in 2014 and 2015, which were years with new and less experienced netters on the field crew, and sculpin are difficult to observe and capture because of their small size and behaviour.
 Therefore, it is possible that the decrease could be in part related to the changes in field crew.
-Given their small body size and the associated inefficiency of the selected sampling method at capturing sculpin species, it is unlikely that the program, in its current form, will generate reliable estimates to answer the management questions for these species.
+The boat electrofishing methods used for this program are not efficient for sculpin species and therefore the resulting data may not provide reliable estimates of abundance to answer management questions for these species.
 Sculpin species were routinely captured as part of BC Hydro's MCR Juvenile Fish Habitat Use Program (CLBMON-17; Triton 2014).
 If necessary, it may be more practical to answer specific management questions regarding these species using data collected under that program.